tomi77/python-t77-date/README.rst

 start_of_month
 ~~~~~~~~~~~~~~

-Return a new datetime with values that represent a start of a month.
+Return a new `datetime.datetime` object with values that represent a start of a month.

 Example